Wizards and Witches don't play the way Muggles

 Holyhead Harpies - All Female team - Robes - Dark green - Golden talon on chest

-Kenmare Kestrels - Robes - Emerald–green - Two yellow 'K's back to back on chest
+Kenmare Kestrels - Robes - Emerald–green - Two yellow 'K's back to back

 Montrose Magpies - Robes - Black and white - Magpie on chest and back